 The Seoul Court opined that because of the nature of the wedding consulting business the trade secrets of the company are very important.
 The Court, specifically, noted the client list is a very valuable trade secret that may be infringed when working for a competing business.

-The Court, however, reduced the liquidated damage amount to KRW 1,000,000 per day to KRW 100,000 per day.
-The Court noted that the Employee had an infrior barganing position and considered the amount of liquidated damages too high.
+The Court, however, reduced the liquidated damage amount from KRW 1,000,000 per day to KRW 100,000 per day.
+The Court noted that the Employee had an inferior bargaining position and considered the amount of liquidated damages too high.

 Here are a few other articles on Korean labor & employment law that may be of interest to the reader:

 - Korean Labor Law Check List for Employers in Korea